Skip to main content

 Develop a consistent numbering plan for your organization:

-• Reserve 3-digit extensions for departments (100-199 for sales, 200-299 for support)
+• Reserve 3-digit extensions for departments (for example, 100-199 for sales)

 • Use 4-digit extensions for individual users